Lai Ji

-Lai Ji (來濟; 610–662) was a Chinese military general and politician during the Tang dynasty, serving as a chancellor during the reign of Emperor Gaozong.
-He later offended Emperor Gaozong by opposing the ascension of Emperor Gaozong's second wife Empress Wu (later known as Wu Zetian) and was exiled to be a prefect in the extreme western part of the state.
-In 662, he died in battle while defending his prefecture against a Western Tujue attack.
+Lai Ji (來濟; 610–662), noble title Marquess of Nanyang County (南陽縣侯), was a Chinese military general and politician of the Tang dynasty, serving as a chancellor during the reign of Emperor Gaozong.
+He later offended Emperor Gaozong by opposing the ascension of Emperor Gaozong's second wife Empress Wu (later known as Wu Zetian) and was exiled to be a prefect in the Western Regions.
+In 662, he died in battle while defending his prefecture against an attack by the Western Turkic Khaganate.
 His brother Lai Heng also served as a chancellor during Emperor Gaozong's reign.

 Early life

 Lai Ji's family was from Jiangdu (江都, in modern Yangzhou, Jiangsu).
 His father Lai Hu'er (來護兒) was a major general during the Sui dynasty and carried the title of Duke of Rong.
 In 618, while Emperor Yang of Sui was at Jiangdu with the Sui state engulfed in agrarian rebellions, the general Yuwen Huaji led a coup and overthrew Emperor Yang.
 Yuwen executed a large number of high level officials, and Lai Hu'er, along with most of his family, was killed.
 Only Lai Ji and his older brother Lai Heng escaped death.

 It was said that Lai Ji, because his family had suffered such disaster and he had himself escaped many dangers, was particularly studious.
 He was said to be a good writer and good at rhetoric and analyzing situations.
 He did well in imperial examinations and was able to become an imperial official.